baoilleach/partialsmiles/README.md

 It validates syntax and ability to kekulize aromatic systems.
 It also checks the valence against a set of allowed values (which the user should edit if necessary - see valence.py).
 It does not check stereochemistry.

-This is an early release, not yet ready for production use, but feedback and bug reports welcome.
+This is still in development and not yet ready for production use, but feedback and bug reports welcome.

 ```
 >>> import partialsmiles as ps